metagenomics/2015-biogas-cebitec/README.md

 1. `docker pull metagenomics/2015-biogas-cebitec`
 2. `docker run  -v /path/to/output/directory:/home/biogas/output 2015-biogas-cebitec`

-Per default the container runs with 48 threads for Ray and 8 threads for Bowtie & Trimmomatic.
+Per default the container runs with 8 threads for Ray, Trimmomatic, and Bowtie2 and a serial execution of `make`.
 You can change this by providing the following arguments after the docker name:

    * --threads-ray=NUMBER for Ray
    * --threads-misc=NUMBER for Bowtie and Trimmomatic